emalov98ffm/plug-dj-node-bot/README.md

 - Roullete (Soon or fix it :p)

 -----------------
-Bot now respond to these words (Be creative when you ask)
+Bot now respond to these words (Be creative)
 ---

 - Kako?, Kako